 P. l. melanochaita (Cape lion)

-This subspecies of the lion family is completely extinct.
-It was considered to be the heaviest of all lions―apparently, it weighed close to 500 pounds and was around 10 feet in length.
-It had a thick black mane, sometimes, a black fringe, and black-colored ear tips.
-Research studies suggest that it preyed on wild zebras, donkeys, buffaloes, and even cattle.
-The man-eating ones were reported to be old and weak.
+The Cape lion is completely extinct.
+It was thought to be the heaviest of all lions — reportedly weighing close to 500 pounds and measuring around 10 feet in length.
+It had a thick black mane, sometimes a black fringe around it, and black-colored ear tips.
+Research suggests it preyed on zebras, donkeys, buffaloes, and cattle.
+The ones known to attack people were reportedly old and weak.

 Some Other Types